๐ผ๏ธ Views & Blade-like Syntax in Squehub

 ๐งฉ Sections & Yield

-Sections define placeholders inside layouts, and child views fill these placeholders using @section
+Sections define placeholders inside layouts, and child views fill these placeholders using @section.

-The layout renders the sectionโs content via @yield
+The layout renders the sectionโs content via @yield.

 @section('title')